Dkothand/job-tracker-front-end/README.old.md

 <h2>Improvements</h2>

-<p> The project had a deadline of six days to build.
-If granted more time, we would build out react routes to navigate the website, add web tokens for user authorization and building out site functionality such as a user dashboard to upload resume, application notes and total applied jobs.</p>
+<p> The project deadline was six days to build.
+If allowed more time, we would build out react routes to navigate the website, add web tokens for user authorization and build out site functionality such as a user dashboard to upload resume, application notes and total applied jobs.
+Regarding UX/UI, we would update the form to post in descending order to render the most recently added jobs first, add date to track application timing, and a contacted field noting if the employer has reached out. </p>